-On Crash Heat Map above, the intersection of Cascade Avenue and Ralph David Abernathy Boulevard is marked by glowing red and yellow embers, meaning many people walking have been hit by cars at this crossing.
-Community members have long expressed concerns about this intersection that serves multiple streets, the Kroger Citi Center and the Atlanta BeltLine Westside Trail.
-Currently, it lacks a turn lane and poses a safety risk to people who bike, walk - and drive.
+On the crash heat map below, the intersection of Cascade Avenue and Ralph David Abernathy Boulevard is marked by glowing red and yellow embers, meaning many people walking have been hit by cars at this crossing.

 ***Renew Atlanta/TSPLOST will not be presenting to the Transportation Committee this Wednesday, October 24th.
 We will post an update as soon as we hear about the next meeting.***